 The state's Subsidized Housing Inventory (SHI) is used to determine if a municipality has reached the 10% affordable housing threshold.
 To encourage rental housing development, if at least 25% of units are occupied by Income Eligible Households earning 80% or less than the area median income, or alternatively, if at least 20% of units are to be occupied by households earning 50% or less of area median income, and all criteria outlined for SHI inclusion are met, then all of the units in the rental development shall be eligible for inclusion on the SHI.
-In determining the number of units required to satisfy either percentage threshold, fractional numbers shall be rounded up to the nearest whole number (e.g. in a 51 unit development, 13 units would be restricted in order to meet the 25% standard).
-According to the SHI, the Town of Duxbury had 5,532 Year Round Housing Units - based on the 2010 Census - and 188 SHI units as of March 8, 2013, which equates to 3.4% of all housing units.
+In determining the number of units required to satisfy either percentage threshold, fractional numbers shall be rounded up to the nearest whole number (e.g. in a 51-unit development, 13 units would be restricted in order to meet the 25% standard).
+According to the SHI, the Town of Duxbury had 5,532 Year-Round Housing Units - based on the 2010 Census - and 410 SHI units as of August 20, 2018, which equates to 7.41% of all housing units.
 This leaves Duxbury vulnerable to potential developers of Chapter 40B housing.

-See Appendix A for the Town of Duxbury's SHI.
+See Appendix B for the Town of Duxbury's SHI.
 It is important to note that all of the units on the SHI are not necessarily affordable or below market rate.
 In rental projects, for example, all units are counted on the SHI even if only 20% at 50% of AMI or 25% at 80% of AMI are actually affordable to lower-income residents.
-In addition, according to information from the Town Planner and the Town Building Inspector, there are additional homeownership units that have been built and sold but have not filed the proper paperwork with DHCD to be listed on the SHI, as further described in the affordable homeownership section below as well as Housing Authority rental units.
-The table below breaks down these affordable units by tenure and type.
+In addition, according to information from the Planning Director and the Town Building Inspector, there are additional homeownership units that have been built and sold but have not filed the proper paperwork with DHCD to be listed on the SHI, as further described in the affordable homeownership section below as well as Public Housing rental units.
+The table below breaks down these affordable units by tenure and type for the actual affordable units since some of the rental units are actual market rate units as noted above.

+Tabl le 35

-SUMMARY OF AFFORDABLE HOUSING IN DUXBURY
+SUMMARY OF AFFORDAB LE HOUSING IN DUXBURY

 Rental

-Family 14
+Family 63

-Senior/Disabled 158
+Senior/Disabled 252

-DMH/DDS 11
+DMH/DDS 15

 Ownership

-Family 5
+Family 9

-Total 188
+Total 339